 Let’s bake and cook with ease together in your kitchen.

-Spending over a decade cooking and baking in restaurants and bakeries around the US and world, I have come to learn that the art is neither the eating or cooking, but the giving and sharing of food.
+Spending over a decade cooking and baking in restaurants and bakeries around the world, I have arrived at learning that the art is neither the eating or cooking, but the offering and sharing of food.
 I have learned to build a pantry for a month of temporary residence to years of temporary residences and everything in between.
 I have curated a set of tools that I travel with to create endless possibilities of nourishment.
-There’s really more ways to express ourselves if we get to know the tools we already have.
-I want to offer the experiences I have honed to help you find comfort in your own kitchen.
+There exists more ways, more opportunities to express ourselves if we get to know the tools we already have.
+I want to offer the experiences I have honed to help others find comfort in their kitchen.

 As we go through life, if we are lucky, we enter and exit many stages.
 Some have and offer more contrast than others.
-Sometimes, these changes demand that our diet also change.
-It can be uncomfortable (and flat out hard) if we feel like we are doing this alone.
-Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate uncertainty, guide us to find our intuition, and provide a space to explore and play again.
+Sometimes, these changes demand that our diet also adjust.
+It can be uncomfortable and unencouraging if we feel like we are doing this alone.
+Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate uncertainty, guide us to find our intuition, and provide ease to explore and play again.

 Below are 3 offerings I am excited to share, virtually or in-home collaborations.
 Current place of residences: Houston, TX and NYC.
 Happy to travel if necessary.

 If interested, please share with me how I can assist in this form.

 FOR those who feel comfortable in the kitchen but feel overwhelmed by the multitude of barely used spices and gadgets.

 – Learn how to take an inventory of and manage the cooking space.

 – Build a streamlined pantry of food you want to eat every day.